 Councillors: seek to build a broad coalition of councillor support and not just from one party.
 Nothing undermines a campaign more than it being seen as partisan.
 Ensure the campaign maintains independence of any one political party.

-Sympathetic councillors can also guide you through the intricacies and bureaucracy of council meetings.
+Sympathetic councillors can guide you through the intricacies and bureaucracy of council meetings.

 Council spending: understand council spending, find out what the priorities are, what projects are being funded, and how much reserves they have.
 This will help you make realistic budget suggestions.

 Other options: Check also that all others options have been explored including joint working with other authorities or establishing a public service mutual model (see Library Trusts below).
-Sometimes the best library service is not the one run by the local council.
+PSMs are a contentious issue with many campaigners being against them but they are favoured by the current Government.

 Write to your MP or go to their surgery to discuss the campaign.
 MPs usually have good relations or at least understanding of the local council and might be willing to make representation on your behalf.

-Again, as with councillors, do not hector or abuse if the MP disagrees with you as this is counter-productive to achieving your aims.
+Again, as with councillors, do not hector or abuse if the MP disagrees with you as this is counter-productive to achieving your aims no matter how strongly you feel.

 6. Sources of information

-Public Library News: PLN is the pre-eminent site for news about the national picture and changes to library services.
+Public Library News: PLN is the pre-eminent site for news about libraries nationally and changes to library services.
 It contains a wealth of information re: advocating for libraries and reasons as to why they are important.

 Speak up for Libraries: is a coalition of organisations and campaigners working to protect libraries and library staff.
 SUFL also runs an annual conference for campaigners to meet up and learn from each other.